JunaidCD/Freelance_Portfolio-/README.md

 ## 📞 **Support**

 If you have any questions or need help customizing the portfolio, feel free to reach out:
-- Email: XXXXXXXXXXXXXX@gmail.com
+- Email: junaidmollah17@gmail.com
 -

 ---

-**Made with ❤️ and lots of coffee by XXXXXXXXXXXXXX**
+**Made with ❤️ and lots of coffee by Junaid Mollah**